Bounded-Abstention Pairwise Learning to Rank: Experiments

-A critical aspect often underestimated in the literature, is the ability of abstaining systems to keep stable distribution of classes $y \in \mcY = \{-1,0,1\}$ in the selected (pairs of) instances.
-Abstention that concentrates on one class introduces forms of biases in the decision-making process~\citep{Benchmark2024}.
-Overall, all baselines show stable $SelRate$ when varying $c$. \cref{fig:SRAres} (and \cref{fig:cat_res_SRA_BALToR,fig:lgbm_res_SRA_BALToR} in \cref{Appendix:additionalresults}) provide results for the three datasets, when considering \BT{} paired with \BALToR{}.
-For the sake of space, we provide the results for the entropy baseline and \TM{} in \cref{Appendix:additionalresults} (the random baseline is stable by definition).
+A critical aspect that is often underestimated in the literature is the ability of abstaining systems to keep stable distribution of classes $y \in \mcY = \{-1,0,1\}$ in the selected (pairs of) instances, where $-1$ means that the second instance has a higher relevance than the first, $1$ indicates that the first is preferred and $0$ a tie).
+Indeed, abstention strategies that concentrate on one class might introduce forms of biases in the decision-making process~\citep{Benchmark2024}.